 Tab Description Standard 2D Click on the Standard 2D tab if you want to output your production to a 2D video file that you can watch on a computer or burn to a disc at a later date.
-You can also output just the audio into a audio file for playback on a variety of devices.
+You can also output just the audio into a audio file for playback on a variety of devices, or export the frames in a video file as JPEG or PNG image sequence files.
 See Outputting to a Standard 2D File for more information.
-360 Video When editing a 360 video project , select this tab to output it as a 360 virtual reality video file.
+360 Video When editing a 360 video project, select this tab to output it as a 360 virtual reality video file.
 See Producing a 360 Video for more information.
 3D Click on the 3D tab if you want to output your production in a 3D video file format.
 See Outputting in a 3D Format for more information.
 Device Click on the Device tab if you want to produce your video and then output it to a camcorder or portable device.
 See Outputting to a Device for more information.
 Online Click on the Online tab if you want to upload your video to YouTube, Dailymotion, or Vimeo.
 See Uploading Video to Social Web Sites for more information.